peaceiris/mkdocs-material-boilerplate/docs_sample/hosting-and-deployment/combinations.md

 ## GitHub Pages and GitHub

 - Host source code on GitHub.
-- Deploy and deploy with:
+- Build and deploy with:
     - `mkdocs gh-deploy`
     - CircleCI
     - GitHub Actions